View All Related Blog Posts→

 This is described as a charming rock temple and I would have to agree.
 It dates back to 307–267 BC and its surrounded by a beautiful pond (perfect for taking pictures by-as featured in the cover photo)

 Part of the temple holds a room that has beautiful stone carvings, and one of the most famous is the “lovers” carving, which I got a picture of.

-These are situated literally a 2-minute walk from the above sight and it's free to enter.
-They are also close to public toilets which are clean!
+These are situated literally a 2-minute walk from the above site and it's free to enter.

-If you do want to hire a guide for the day, it should be somewhere around £5-10 pounds depending on where you want to go, so it can be useful.
+If you do want to hire a guide for the day, it should be somewhere around 1000-2000 LKR depending on where you want to go, so it can be useful.